Fly to Halifax, Nova Scotia

 Drive to the eastern reaches of the Northumberland Strait and St Georges Bay, then continue on through gentle rolling fields of the bay area and the beautiful Bras D’Or Lake lowlands.
 Arrive at the gateway to the Cape Breton Highlands – the town of Baddeck, your home for the next two nights

 Take the scenic drive along the Cabot Trail into the highlands of North Breton, past lochs and glens settled by the Scottish Highlanders and along the scenic coastlines settled by the Acadians.
 Enjoy the stunning views of sea-swept headlands, plunging cliffs and tranquil beaches as you continue through the rugged Cape Breton Highlands National Park.
-Then at Cheticamp you will board a comfortable covered boat for a wildlife cruise to spot whales, seals, eagles and other wildlife.
 Return to Baddeck for the evening.

 Baddeck to West Bay, Nova Scotia (54 miles)